RopleyIT/FsmWorkFlow/README.md

 In summary then, a workflow consists of a set of states, usually followed in a standard sequence, but where the sequence can be varied.
 Each state corresponds to a displayed tab area and a selected tab at the top of the workflow control.
 Navigation between tabs is caused either by clicking any tabs that are enabled, or explicitly by wiring up a button within the body of a tab.
 Control over the routes through the set of states is maintained by guard conditions evaluable at each step of the workflow.

-## Programming a workflow
+### Programming a workflow
 To use the workflow components you will need the FsmWorkFlowUI project added to your solution.
 At present, this has not been rehomed in a standalone Blazor component library.

 To create an application-specific workflow of your own, create a new .razor component or page and add it to your project.
 For example, if we were trying to create the login workflow of the previous diagram, we might create a SimpleLogin.razor page.

 To place a workflow into the page, we need to add references to the workflow component itself, and then appropriate using statements in the Blazor files that consume the workflow component.
+We also are going to make use of a simple authentication service, and therefore need to inject it as a dependency into the page.
 At the top of your new Blazor page (assuming the references have been added) place the following using statements:

 ```
 @using FsmWorkFlowUI.Components
+@inject IAuthService authService
 ```

 Choose the position in the page where you would like the workflow to appear, and use the following top-level tags to create the workflow: